jackfranklin/universal-react-talk/universalreact.md

 [Async Props](https://github.com/rackt/async-props) (also by the creator's of React Router).

-Not production ready, but a solution to the issue.
+Not production ready, still a WIP.
 Check `code/with-async-data` on GitHub for an example.

----

-AsyncProps expects a `loadProps` static method in your Read component that loads the data.
-All we need to do is define it, and `AsyncProps` will take care of the rest.

-We can then refer to that data on `this.props` without worrying about if it's loaded or not, because AsyncProps ensures that it is.

 ---